 Pursuant to the requirements of the 1940 Act and the terms of the Company's outstanding preferred stock, the preferred stockholders are entitled to elect two of our directors.
-Michela A. English was elected to a three-year term by our preferred stockholders at the 2017 Annual Meeting of Stockholders for a term expiring in 2020.
-The Ethics Committee nominated incumbent director Ms. English for election solely by the preferred stockholders for a term expiring in 2023.
+The Ethics Committee nominated incumbent director Mr. Wilkinson for election solely by the preferred stockholders for a term expiring in 2024.

 Each director is elected by a plurality of the votes cast at the annual meeting.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the director nominees.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the director nominees on which such shares are entitled to vote.
 If any nominee becomes unavailable for election, your shares will be voted for the election of a substitute nominee proposed by our management.
 Each person nominated for election has agreed to serve if elected, and management has no reason to believe that any nominee will be unable to serve.

 We encourage directors and nominees for director to attend the annual meeting.
-None of our directors attended the 2019 Annual Meeting of Stockholders.
+None of our directors attended the 2020 Annual Meeting of Stockholders.

-Nominees for a Three-Year Term Expiring at the 2023 Annual Meeting of Stockholders
+Nominees for a Three-Year Term Expiring at the 2024 Annual Meeting of Stockholders